About the Program

 Currently available in the Bay Area:

 - Shift: for the BIPOC community.
-Open to BIPOC identifying members.
-See available dates and enroll here.
+Open to BIPOC identifying members (Black, Indigenous, and other Persons of Color)

 If you have any questions, please contact our program coordinator, Annie Herring.